Use, Performance, and System Interfaces for MOOSE

 Performance

 MOOSE-based applications are designed to operate in parallel with distributed and/or shared memory parallel operation on modern macOS and Linux operating systems.
-Distributed memory operation uses the Message Passing Interface (MPI) and shared memory operation may use a variety of models such as OpenMP or pthreads.
+Distributed memory operation uses the MPI and shared memory operation may use a variety of models such as OpenMP or pthreads.

 System Interfaces